ImageMagick/Usage-Markdown/morphology/index.md

 The '`Disk`' kernel is as you would expect, a circular shape.
 And is commonly used when a very large morphological kernel is needed.
-Note however it is a aliased boolean circle.
+Note however it is an aliased boolean circle.

 However the *radius* argument for a disk can be a floating point number, which allows you to produce a quite a range of shapes, using small radii.